matomo-org/referrer-spam-list/README.md

 ## Contributing

-Contributing a new host to the list can be done by either opening a [new issue](https://github.com/piwik/referrer-spam-blacklist/issues/new) or a pull request.
+To add a new referrer spammer to the list, [click here to edit the spammers.txt file](https://github.com/piwik/referrer-spam-blacklist/edit/master/spammers.txt) and create a pull request.
+Alternatively you can create a [new issue](https://github.com/piwik/referrer-spam-blacklist/issues/new).

+If you open a pull request, it is appreciated if you keep one hostname per line, keep the list ordered alphabetically, and use [Linux line endings](http://en.wikipedia.org/wiki/Newline).

 Please [search](https://github.com/piwik/referrer-spam-blacklist/issues) if somebody already reported the host before opening a new one.

-If you open a pull request, remember to keep one host per line.
-The list should be kept ordered alphabetically.
-You should use [Linux line endings](http://en.wikipedia.org/wiki/Newline).

 ## Disclaimer

-This list of Referrer spammers is contributed by the community and is provided as is, without any guarantee.
-Using this list is under your own responsibility and risk.
+This list of Referrer spammers is contributed by the community and is provided as is.
+Use at your own discretion: it may be incomplete (although we aim to keep it up to date) and it may contain outdated entries (let us know if a hostname was added but is not actually a spammer).

 ## License